drohde/CounterfactualEstimator/_posts/criteo/2020-03-10-DRAFT-contextualbandits.md

 - for each query $x$, find the action $a$ which maximize $ \mathbb{P}( C =1 \| X = x ,A = a ) $

-This might look like something which could be solve by some simple superised learning, fitting a model to predict $ \mathbb{P}( C =1 \| X = x ,A = a ) $ to the available data.
+This might look like something which could be solve by some simple supervised learning, fitting a model to predict $ \mathbb{P}( C =1 \| X = x ,A = a ) $ to the available data.
 So is there something more ?
 - The first difference is that to learn the model you need to explore the different actions.
 If you always play the action you think is the best, you won't get data on the other actions and will never learn that they might actually be better.
 - Second difference is that the classical supervised learning losses may be very ill-adapted to evaluate the performance of a model.